EA677698/NESEmu/README.md

 ### Windows

-Currently, RemiNESent is only compiled using Visual Studio 2022's compiler (MSVC 19.39.33523.0) on Windows, and it is developed using CLion as the IDE.
+Currently, RemiNEScent is only compiled using Visual Studio 2022's compiler (MSVC 19.39.33523.0) on Windows, and it is developed using CLion as the IDE.

 #### Build Steps

-1. Clone the repository: `git clone https://github.com/EA677698/RemiNESent`.
+1. Clone the repository: `git clone https://github.com/EA677698/RemiNEScent`.
 2. Open the project in your perferred IDE.
 3. Make sure SDL2, SPDLOG, and cxxopts are properly linked.
 4. Build and run the project.